runtimeverification/wasm-semantics/wasm.md

          </memInst>
 ```

+`grow` increases the size of memory in units of pages.
+Failure to grow is indicated by pushing -1 to the stack.
+Success is indicated by pushing the previous memory size to the stack.
 `grow` is non-deterministic and may fail either due to trying to exceed explicit max values, or because the embedder does not have resources available.
 By setting the `<deterministicMemoryGrowth>` field in the configuration to `true`, the sematnics ensure memory growth only fails if the memory in question would exceed max bounds.
-Failure` is indicated by pushing -1 to the stack.
-Success is indicated by returning the previous memory size, in number of pages.

 ```k
     syntax Instr ::= "(" "memory" "." "grow" ")" | "grow" Int